Prerequisites

 Now that we’ve mapped each CDS separately to determine their approximate locations (Figure 55), we will further refine the CDS boundaries by searching for compatible splice donor and splice acceptor sites by visual inspection using the Genome Browser (Figure 56).

-As part of the modENCODE project, RNA-Seq data for D. yakuba was generated using samples from adult females and males.
-These RNA-Seq reads (100–125 bp in length) are derived primarily from processed mRNA (i.e., after the introns have been removed).
+Previous studies by the modENCODE project and by other research projects (e.g., Yang et al., 2018) have generated RNA-Seq data for multiple tissues of D. yakuba at different developmental stages.
+These RNA-Seq reads (100–150 bp in length) are derived primarily from processed mRNA (i.e., after the introns have been removed).
 Hence, genomic regions with RNA-Seq read coverage usually correspond to transcribed exons, which include both the translated and untranslated regions.

 Part 6.1: Verify start codon coordinates

-Introns are removed from the pre-mRNA prior to translation.
+REVIEW: Introns are removed from the pre-mRNA prior to translation.
 The processed mRNA also includes a 5' cap at the 5' end and a poly-A tail at the 3' end.
-This walkthrough focuses on annotation of the coding regions so we will not annotate the untranslated regions (UTRs) or the transcription start site (TSS). codon: sequence of three nucleotides of DNA (A
+This walkthrough focuses on annotation of the coding regions so we will not annotate the untranslated regions (UTRs), or the transcription start site (TSS).
+Codon: sequence of three nucleotides of DNA (A, T, G, and C) or RNA (A, U, G, and C) that corresponds to a specific amino acid.
+Start codon: first codon of a coding sequence; signals the ribosome to begin translating the processed mRNA; ATG (AUG) codes for Methionine (M).
+Stop codon: signals the termination of translation; sometimes called “nonsense codons,” since they do not specify any amino acid; TAA (UAA), TAG (UAG), or TGA (UGA)

 Figure 56.
 Review of RNA-Seq Primer